ISO 10605 - Testing Overview, Requirements, & Setup(s)

 ISO 10605 is an automotive-based standard that sets forth electrostatic discharge immunity requirements to evaluate electronic modules intended for use with road vehicles.
-This standard is currently in its second addition published in 2008.
+This standard is currently in its second addition published in 2008, it can be purchased from the ISO website.
 It covers:

 - ESD in Assembly

 - ESD Caused by Service Staff

 This standard include many common ESD requirements (IEC 61000-4-2) including positive and negative polarity testing, contact and air discharge (explained in more detail on the ESD testing blog), and resistance capacitance network requirements.